Function X Price Hits $0.12 on Exchanges (FX)

 - AXIA Coin (AXC) traded 0.1% lower against the dollar and now trades at $13.43 or 0.00048094 BTC.

-Function X launched on November 17th, 2017.
+Function X was first traded on November 17th, 2017.
 Function X’s total supply is 408,520,357 tokens.
+The official message board for Function X is medium.com/functionx.
+Function X’s official Twitter account is @functionx_io and its Facebook page is accessible here.
+Function X’s official website is functionx.io.
 The Reddit community for Function X is https://reddit.com/r/functionx/ and the currency’s Github account can be viewed here.
-The official website for Function X is functionx.io.
-Function X’s official Twitter account is @functionx_io and its Facebook page is accessible here.
-The official message board for Function X is medium.com/functionx.

 Function X is a next-generation internet service framework.
 It has created a completely new ecosystem of service framework by improving the existing internet and blockchain architecture, combining the benefits of both worlds and using the most commonly used technical solutions.
 Function X employed a systematic approach towards software/hardware co-design, to allow all existing applications, websites, data and services to be completely decentralized, helping to lay a solid foundation for future development paths of the next generation internet.”

-It is usually not possible to buy alternative cryptocurrencies such as Function X directly using US dollars.
-Investors seeking to trade Function X should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Function X using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Function X directly using U.S. dollars.
+Investors seeking to trade Function X should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Function X using one of the exchanges listed above.

 Receive News & Updates for Function X Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Function X and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.